ilduchea/animal-shelter/README.md

 # Animal Shelter, v1

-#### This is a API Application built using Ruby on Rails.
+#### This is an API with full CRUD, built using Ruby on Rails.
 July 21, 2017

 #### By _**Tyler Stephenson**_

 ## Description

-This is an API that includes data for an animal shelter.
+This is an API that includes data and full CRUD functionality for an animal shelter.
 It includes multiple scopes listed below for querying.

-Users can access:
-- GET requests for animals currently at the shelter.

-Authenticated users can access:
-- POST, PATCH, PUT, DELETE requests for animals currently at the shelter

 Scopes:
-- Filters animal by name, species, age, breed, and random animals
+- Filters animal by name, species, age, and breed.

 The application structure is outlined below.